Virginia Beach, Virginia: Education

 Bayside, and Ocean Lakes High Schools as well as a number of secondary/post-secondary specialty schools and centers such as the Advanced Technology Center (ATC).

 There are also a number of private, independent schools in the city, including Chesapeake Bay Academy and Tidewater Collegiate Academy (both on the campus of Virginia Wesleyan University), Our Lady of Mount Carmel Catholic School and Parish, Strelitz International Academy (formerly the Hebrew Academy of Tidewater), Cape Henry Collegiate School, Catholic High School (formerly Bishop Sullivan Catholic and, before that, Norfolk Catholic), Baylake Pines School, (closed in 2014), and Virginia Beach Friends School.

 Virginia Beach is home to three universities and branch centers for several other universities.
 Atlantic University a for-profit holistic learning institution is located in Virginia Beach and was founded in 1930.
 Regent University, a private university founded by Christian evangelist and leader Pat Robertson, has historically focused on graduate education but has recently established an undergraduate program as well.
 Virginia Wesleyan University is a private university in Virginia Beach, Virginia, that was founded in 1961 by Methodist minister Joseph Shackford Johnston.

 Old Dominion University and Norfolk State University are in nearby Norfolk but operate a joint Center in Virginia Beach.
 Both the University of Virginia and Virginia Tech operate satellite campuses in Virginia Beach.
 Tidewater Community College, a major junior college, also has its largest campus located in the city.
-ECPI University's, a for-profit career college, has its headquarters in Virginia Beach.
+ECPI University, a for-profit career college, has its headquarters in Virginia Beach.
 Additional institutions of higher education are located in other communities of greater Hampton Roads.

-The Virginia Beach Public Library System provides free access to accurate and current information and materials to all individuals, and promotes reading as a critical life skill.
-The Library system has a collection of more than 1 million items including special subject collections.
+The Virginia Beach Public Library System provides free access to accurate and current information and materials to all individuals and promotes reading as a critical life skill.
+The library system has a collection of more than 1 million items including special subject collections.
+VBPL has 10 main library branches, not including their bookmobile.